 The eyecup helps to block out stray light from reflecting off the eyepiece surface.
 As a result, if you are not in a totally dark area, you may get “ghost” images from reflections of street lights, house lights, and such.

 I found myself holding my hands up to try to block the surrounding light to help control these images.
-The lack of eyecups is one of those little details that makes a big difference.
-Shortly after getting the scope I set these eyepieces aside and went to other eyepieces to avoid this issue.
+The lack of eyecups is one of those little details that make a big difference.
+Shortly after getting the scope, I set these eyepieces aside and went to other eyepieces to avoid this issue.

 The stock eyepieces provide 16, 40, and 80X.
 With the eyepiece in the 3X Barlow, you would add 48X, 120X, and 240X.

-Typically we would consider 2X the aperture in millimeters as the top practical magnification in a telescope.
-For this scope that would be 160X and there is no guarantee that atmospheric conditions will let you reach that on any given night.
+Typically, we would consider 2X the aperture in millimeters as the top practical magnification in a telescope.
+For this scope, that would be 160X, and there is no guarantee that atmospheric conditions will allow you to reach that on any given night.
 Most nights, about 100 to 130X would be a more reasonable top magnification.
-On a perfect night, viewing the moon, you might push it to 180X but 240X is just way too high to be useful.
+On a perfect night, viewing the moon, you might push it to 180X, but 240X is just way too high to be useful.